Architecture of Westminster Abbey

 The Abbey’s design was strongly influenced by French architecture and then-new French cathedrals in Reims, Amiens, and Chartes.
 Architectural details include Gothic pointed arches, ribbed vaulting, flying buttresses and round stained glass ‘rose windows’.
 Construction took decades, and although different parts of the building were added at different times, they are all in a similar style.

-Several architects had a hand in the Abbey.
+Several architects worked on the Abbey.
 Mason Henry Yevele started rebuilding the Norman-style nave in the late 1300s and construction continued for about 150 years!
-Yevele followed the Gothic style of architecture and it was him who added flying buttresses, which allowed the ceiling to be raised to 31 metres.
+Yevele followed the Gothic style of architecture; it was him who added flying buttresses, which allowed the ceiling to be raised to 31 metres.
 Additionally, English Baroque architect Nicholas Hawksmoor and fellow architect John James added the western towers in around 1745.
-The high altar was remodeled by Gothic revival architect Sir George Gilbert Scott in 1867.
+The high altar was remodelled by Gothic revival architect Sir George Gilbert Scott in 1867.

 This beautiful stained glass in the west window dates from 1735 and was probably designed by Sir James Thornhill and painted by William Price.